hotohoto/gogo/README.md

   - no
 - when the network is used?
   - For a leaf nodes to decide the value of the node and the probability of its children expanding the node
+- how to train the model? what is the dataset like?
+  - softmax of n_visits for each children of root
+- how to control exploitation vs exploration trade-off?
+  - the higher temperature the more exploration

 ### Comparing to AlphaGoZero